fuchstraumer/fuchstraumer.github.io/_posts/2018-10-8-Better-Descriptor-Abstraction.md

 ## Update Templates?

 `VkDescriptorUpdateTemplate` has been around for a bit, but as of Vulkan 1.1 it's no longer a KHR extension and has been made a part of the core API.
-The premise of these update templates is
+The premise of these update templates is to potentially reduce the overhead of updating what resources are bound to a descriptor, by reducing the size of the update data package.
+Instead of passing in a whole `VkWriteDescriptorSet`, we are effectively going to be only passing the smaller subset structure used to specify the handles to the resources we're using: `VkDescriptorBufferInfo`, `VkDescriptorImageInfo`, or just a plain `VkBufferView` for objects like texel buffers.

 ## Registering Resources